-This recipe came from my great aunt Mary Margaret-she passed over ten years ago and was the first person outside of my immediate family that taught me how to perform simple divinations with chicken bones.
-She also had this fantastic recipe-which reads like a magical ritual as I think you will see.
-I spend the month of October preparing for Samhain & Dia de los Muertos/All Saint’s Day all of which are celebrated in my family-this was one of the first recipes to honor the ancestors I whipped up this year:
+This recipe came from my great aunt Mary Margaret — she passed over ten years ago and was the first person outside of my immediate family that taught me how to perform simple divinations with chicken bones among other things.
+She also had this fantastic recipe which reads like a magical ritual as I think you will see.
+I spend the month of October preparing for Samhain and Dia de los Muertos/All Saint’s Day all of which are celebrated in my family — this was one of the first recipes to honor the ancestors I whipped up this year:

 6 cups sugar-(to sweeten someone to you or keep a relationship sweet).

 1 cup apple cider vinegar-(to sweeten, cleanse, and preserve).

 2 quarts boiling water

 Small cheesecloth bag of whole cloves, cinnamon sticks, and whole allspice-(cinnamon is a powerful agent for love and money drawing work and also to speed situations/people along, cloves are for friendship and kind feeling, allspice ushers in abundance).

 Cover figs with boiling water and let stand for 5 minutes.

 make syrup of water, sugar, vinegar, and bag of spices

 Drain figs then boil in syrup for 10 minutes for 3 mornings in a row